Resovia (volleyball)

 Resovia, officially known for sponsorship reasons as Asseco Resovia, is a professional men's volleyball club based in Rzeszów in southeastern Poland, founded in 1937.
 They compete in the Polish PlusLiga.

-The club has won seven Polish Champion titles, and three Polish Cups.
-They won four league titles in the 1970s, and the first title in the 21st century in 2012, which put an end to Skra Bełchatów's dominance in the PlusLiga which lasted for 7 consecutive seasons.
+Initially part of the Resovia multi-sports club founded 1905, it has operated independently since 2006.
+The club has won seven Polish Champion titles and three national cups.
+They won four league titles in the 1970s and the first title in the 21st century in 2012, which put an end to Skra Bełchatów's dominance in the PlusLiga which lasted for 7 consecutive seasons.